Crusoe (film): Critical response

 Reviews for the film were mixed.
 Roger Ebert of the Chicago Sun-Times gave the film three and a half out of four stars, saying "It is a big, bold production, with the width of vision that sometimes develops when the director has a background in cinematography.
 Caleb Deschanel, who made it, needs few spoken words to tell his story, and probably could have done with less."
 Film4 said that although "the film is stronger on visuals than actual substance" it was "still a brave interpretation of an oft-told tale, with Quinn as a convincingly unpleasant Crusoe."
 Rita Kempley of The Washington Post gave the film a negative review saying "Crusoe makes a pretty, fairly tame voyage from an antiquated, salty yarn to a modern-day repudiation of slavery.
 It's lost its rhythms along the way, as well as its personality."
 The New Yorker's Pauline Kael said "[Deschanel] has an instinct for image magic, his emotionality and his feeling for atmosphere can carry a viewer along.
 Aidan Quinn's Crusoe is a hippie Christ figure - a young man finding the way to be gentle.
 He's the right actor for Deschanel's conception.
 The Robinson Crusoe story has been reimagined so that it's not a wilderness test of survival - it's a stripped down search for values."

+Rotten Tomatoes gives Crusoe a rating of 62% from 13 reviews.